 Upgrade Pick: Sigma 12-24mm f/4 DG HSM | A

 Sigmas have built a reputation for sharpness and sturdy builds, and the ultra-wide Sigma 12-24mm lens is no exception.

 After many years of research, I have determined this lens is just too hard to compete with.
-It has the longest focal length available before a significant price jump and the image quality will make it hard to believe its a budget lens.
-Seriously, I highly recommend this lens.
+It has the longest focal length available before a significant price jump and the image quality will make it hard to believe it’s a budget lens.
+Seriously, I highly recommend the Canon EF 70-300 mm lens.